-Depending which corner of the internet you’ve been on lately, low carb devotees will tell you that carbs are the root of all evil or plant based advocates might sell you that the are the healthiest nutrient of them all.
+Depending which corner of the internet you’ve been on lately, low carb diet devotees will tell you that carbs are the root of all evil or plant based advocates might sell you that carbs are the healthiest nutrient of them all.
 The answer, like most things nutrition and science, lies somewhere in the middle and depends on YOUR body.
 Let’s dive in!

 A Quick Primer: What are carbs?